-You don’t need to take an education loan to go to a good college?
+Education loan process to go to a good college

 With the value of a foreign education increasing by the day, education loans for paying college tuition fees have become very common and easy to avail too.